deity-io/falcon-platform-docs/docs/platform/redirects/overview.md

 ## Overview

 Redirects can be added in 2 ways.
-Either in a flat file (you'll need Falcon Server access for this), or, they can come from your shops API package.
+Either in a flat file (you'll need DEITY Middleware access for this), or, they can come from your shops API package.

 - [Flat Redirects](#flat-redirects-enterprise-only)
 - [Shop API Redirects](#shop-api-redirects)